 And while doing so, the technology can easily offer routine care.
 For instance, telehealth would help deliver care to patients with conditions such as diabetes, asthma, and cardiovascular disorders.
 In simple words, it will help the doctors to carry out routine care by protecting the patients from waiting areas or physician rooms that might contain viral particles on the surface or other areas.

 Since everyone is promoting telehealth services or online doctor consultations, the demand is increasing.
 A lot of surveys suggest that there has been an approximately 50 percent rise in the use of telehealth services.
 Think about it this way.
 As the demand for such technology is increasing, the online waiting queue will start becoming longer as well.
 Does this sound familiar?
-It seems like things would instead reach a similar consensus as it had with in-person visits to a medical clinic Santa Ana, Ca, or any other place.
+It seems like things would instead reach a similar consensus as it had with in-person visits to a medical clinic in Santa Ana, Ca, or any other place.

 So, what’s the solution?

 It’s ridiculously easier than we think.
 For instance, telehealth features can include up-front screening questionnaires, chatbots, and other AI tools to slow down the patient inflow and enhance patient-care efficiency effectively.
-Not only that, but telehealth will also lower down the bouncing calls and the increasing online waiting queues.
+Not only that, but telehealth will also lower the bouncing calls and the increasing online waiting queues.
 All in all, it will offload the enormous influx at the front end.
 And will allow physicians to deliver care to emergency patients.

 The technology that was earlier frowned upon can now quickly enter the lives of millions.
 Well, that’s the only good thing that came along with the growing global pandemic.
 With time, the consumer’s expectations and perceptions are also changing.
 And people are willing to adapt to such a change on their own.